HP to cut up to 6,000 jobs in global AI overhaul

 Since opening its first factory in Singapore in 1970, HP’s presence in the Republic has evolved into a strategic innovation hub, with research and development across print, personal systems and smart manufacturing applications.

-It was last reported in September 2021 that HP Singapore employed over 3,000 people.
+It was last reported in September 2021 that HP Singapore employed more than 3,000 people.
 Its current Singapore headcount was not disclosed.
 AFP

 With additional information from The Straits Times